-For a 2.5 hour market tour around a Xmas fairs + the quality wine tasting tour, the price is 40 Euro (student and child tickets available).
+For a 2.5 hour market tour around a Xmas fairs + the quality wine tasting tour, the price is 48 Euro (child ticket available).
 Yes, the mini wine tour is included in the price!

-See the details of the Christmas Fair Tour in Budapest below, and place your booking as places are limited, but tourists in Budapest are not so limited during the Christmas holidays.
+See the details of the Christmas Fair Tour in Budapest below, and place your booking as places are limited and tour dates may fill up quickly.

 Why Budapest Christmas Market Tour?